 Membrane, Acoustic panel

 Membrane is a acoustic room divider designed by David Trubridge.
 The room divider consists of smaller acoustic panels which together creates a modular system with two inspiring finished patterns.
-Membrane filters sound at the same time as it’s letting through light and which creates a unique expression.
+Membrane absorbs and diffuses the sound at the same time as it’s letting through light and which creates a unique expression.

 Acoustic panel of recycled moulded polyester fiber in offwhite.
 Assembled in ceiling to reduce sound or as a room divider.
-Membrane filters sound waves and makes the sound in a room more balanced.
+Membrane absorbs and diffuses the sound and makes the sound in a room more balanced.
 One kit consists of 24 acoustic pieces incl. white coupling clips.
 The acoustic room divider can be assembled in two different patterns.

 Height (H), Seat (S), Width, (W), Arm rest (A), Depth (D)